 The easiest way to start tweeting is with your own news.
 You can tweet a link to anything that you post on your firm's other social media pages, such as LinkedIn and Facebook.
 This sort of approach works best if you have a blog or something similar that offers useful content for your target audience, and for promoting new publications and events.

 If you have put together a large body of useful content in the first place, creating a regular flow of good tweets becomes an easy task.
 You can use slightly different versions of the same tweet several times, linking back to the content on your website and social media.
+You can also link to videos, podcasts, surveys – the list is endless and variety can be key.

 You can easily extend this by sharing articles (and tweets) that you find interesting and think your network will as well.
 Add your own comments, or reply directly to the author.
-Think about your audience - why they will find something interesting, what they might get out of it.
+Think about your audience – why they will find something interesting, what they might get out of it?

 You'll want to tweet in a way that fits your firm's style, but try to come up with things that are a little intriguing and thought-provoking.
 Questions and lists (eg '5 mistakes people make when writing wills') can work well; wherever possible use images as part of the tweet.